annegolladay/Array-Methods-and-Callbacks/README.md

 3. cd into your repo and create a branch with your first and last name
 4. open the terminal in your vs code and type `npm install`
 5. next type `npm run test:watch` in your terminal
-6. Complete your work making regular commits, once you have all your tests passing and you are ready to submit your work please see canvas for instructions on how to submit
+6. Complete your work making regular commits, once you have all your tests passing and you are ready to submit your work please see canvas for instructions on how to submit!

 ### Task 2: Minimum Viable Product